Skip to content

 docker push 172.16.0.238/df-demo/service-demo:v1

-Write the demo-service.yaml deployment file and add externalTrafficPolicy: Local in the Service resource file to enable Local mode.
-Add HOST_IP and HOST_NAME environment variables to output the IP and server name.
+Write the demo-service.yaml deployment file and add externalTrafficPolicy: Local in the Service resource file to enable the Local mode of the external strategy.
+Add HOST_IP and HOST_NAME environment variables for outputting ip and server name.

 kubectl apply -f demo-service.yaml

-Refer to the Best Practices for Pod Log Collection for using logfwd.
-In the specified DataKit environment variable for logfwd, use the DataKit Service domain name datakit-service.datakit.svc.cluster.local.
+For information about using logfwd, refer to Best Practices for Pod Log Collection.
+In the specified DataKit environment variables for logfwd, use the domain name datakit-service.datakit.svc.cluster.local for the DataKit Service.

 - name: LOGFWD_DATAKIT_HOST